codincamp/challenge_zengarden/README.md

 # Challenge Zen Garden
 HTML Template used by the CSS Zen Garden

 Do not edit the HTML.
-Simply make sure your stylesheet is located here:
+Simply make sure your stylesheet is located in:
- - static/css/style.css
+`static/css/style.css`

+For inspiration, you may check http://www.csszengarden.com/